-The approved operating revenue budget amounts to R555,3 million.
-For the period under review the planned SDBIP target is R277,6 million and the actual revenue collected to date is R347,6 million.
-When comparing the planned against the actual revenue there is a 25,2% over performance shown.
-This is mainly due to the 1st and 2nd tranche of Equitable Share having been received as well as funding for MIG, INEP, FMG and EPWP.
-The Arts & Culture grants for the Library were received during January 2020.
+The approved operating revenue budget amounts to R 613,9 million.
+For the period under review the planned SDBIP target is R334,7 million and the actual revenue collected to date is R 348,1 million.
+When comparing the planned against the actual revenue there is a 24,4% over performance shown.
+This is mainly due to the 1st and 2nd tranche of Equitable Share having been received as well as funding for MIG, INEP, FMG.
+Arts & Culture and EPWP.

-Reasons for major variances between planned and actual revenue collected as at 31 December 2019:
+Reasons for major variances between planned and billed/actual revenue collected as at 31 December 2021:

-- > revenue billed from electricity sales is 9,29% below the planned projection - > revenue billed from water sales is 1% above the planned projection - > revenue billed from sanitation sales is 1% above the planned projection - revenue billed from refuse sales is 1% below the planned projection - > the collection of fines is 11% above the planned projection. - revenue from other sources needs have been investigated and projections corrected during the Adjustment Budget - revenue from service charges income has increased when compared to the previous financial year - It must also be noted that the half year income reflects the second tranche of the equitable share which must be carried over into next quarter.
+- revenue billed from rates is 23% above the planned projection - revenue billed from electricity sales is 6% below the planned projection - revenue billed from water sales is 16% above the planned projection - revenue billed from sanitation sales is 16% above the planned projection - revenue billed from refuse sales is 2% above the planned projection - It must also be noted that the half year income reflects the second tranche of the equitable share which must be carried over into next quarter.
 This inflates the six-month Income figure as shown above.